szabgab/perlmaven.com/sites/en/pages/looking-at-specific-commit-in-github.md

 In the above case this would be
 [this page](https://github.com/szabgab/MetaCPAN-SCO/commit/e442f37a10291a7d93fd9c5068b4e10f554738ed).

-Click on the <b>Browse code</b> button in the top right corner.
+Click on the **Browse code** button in the top right corner.
 This will to [this page](https://github.com/szabgab/MetaCPAN-SCO/tree/e442f37a10291a7d93fd9c5068b4e10f554738ed) that is the representation of the whole tree after that commit.
 Now you can click on the "Download ZIP" button on the right hand side to download a zipped version of the whole project at the specific time in its history.